Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 #### Slashing Factors and Scaling Shares

+_See the [Shares Accounting](./accounting/SharesAccounting.md) doc for a more thorough explanation with examples._

 Throughout the `DelegationManager`, a staker's _deposit shares_ can be converted into their current _withdrawable shares_ by applying two factors: the _slashing factor_ and the _deposit scaling factor_.
 These two values are scaling factors that act as numerators or denominators when scaling shares.
 By default, these values start at `1 WAD` (`1e18`).
 A fundamental constraint of the system is that both _slashing factors_ and _deposit scaling factors_ are monotonically decreasing.

 ```solidity